-- 635 The PE appears at magnetic latitudes and local times of the cusp. - The direction of the current in the PE is controlled by the IMF By (azimuthal) component: for By>0 the current is eastward, for By<0 the current is westward directed. - The current density in the PE increases with the intensity of the IMF By component from $I\sim0.4$ A/m for By ~0 nT up to $I\sim1.0$ A/m for By ~23 nT. - The MLat position of the PE does not depend on the orientation and the strength of the IMF By component. - Assuming that the penetration of the solar wind electric field into the cusp causes the generation of the PE, we estimate the efficiency of such a penetration.
-Based on two CHAMP orbits across the dayside sector of the high-latitude ionosphere, we estimate the potential difference - 645 - over the cusp with 169 kV and 585 kV.
-The efficiency of the electric field penetration into the cusp would then amount to 25% and 9%, respectively. - There is no connection between MLat and the current density I in the PE with the magnetospheric ring current DR (index SYM/H).

-There is a correlation between the current density I in the PE and the density of the partial ring current in the magnetosphere (PRC, index ASYM/H), but practically no correlation of this index with MLat of the PE.

-- The currents in the central plasma sheet appear to have a weak influence on the current density and the MLat position of the cusp. - We realized a correlation between MLat and the IndN solar wind coupling function. - 655 6.3 Hall current in auroral electrojets

-Auroral electrojets are located at auroral latitudes (MLat $<72^{\circ}$ during daytime hours, and MLat $<68^{\circ}$ during nighttime) exist during all MLT.
-The amount of electrojet current in a certain latitude range, the structure of the currents in them, the interconnection with concrete magnetospheric domains, depends on the level of disturbance, which is controlled by UT as well as local time (MLT) at the

-660 observational points.
-Therefore we present the conclusions from the observations for each of the four time sectors: daytime, evening, nighttime, and morning hours.
+- The PE appears at magnetic latitudes and local times of the cusp.-

+- The direction of the current in the PE is controlled by the IMF By (azimuthal) component: for By>0 the current is eastward, for By<0 the current is westward directed. - The current density strength in the PE increases with the intensity of the IMF By component from I~0.4 A/m for By~0 nT up to I~1.0 A/m for By~23 nT. - The MLat position of the PE does not depend on the orientation and the strength of the IMF By component. - Assuming that the penetration of the solar wind electric field into the cusp causes the generation of the PE, we estimate the efficiency of such a penetration.
+Based on two CHAMP orbits across the dayside sector of the high-latitude ionosphere, we estimate the potential difference over the cusp with 169 kV and 585 kV.
+The efficiency of the electric field penetration into the cusp would then amount to 25% and 9%, respectively. - There is no connection between MLat and the current density intensity I in the PE with the magnetospheric ring current DR (index SYM/H SymH). - There is a correlation between the current density intensity I in the PE and the density strength of the partial ring current in the magnetosphere (PRC, index ASYM/H AsyH), but practically no correlation of this index with MLat of the PE. - The currents in the central plasma sheet appear to have a weak influence on the current density intensity and the MLat position of the cusp.- - We realized a correlation between MLat and the IndN solar wind coupling function. - 6.3 Hall current in auroral electrojets - Auroral electrojets are located at auroral latitudes (MLat<72° during daytime hours, and MLat<68° during nighttime) exist during all MLT.
+The amount of electrojet current in a certain latitude range, the structure of the currents in them, the interconnection with concrete magnetospheric domains, depends on the level of disturbance, which is controlled by UT as well as local time (MLT) at the observational points.
+Therefore we present the conclusions from the observations for each of the 850 four time sectors: daytime, evening, nighttime, and morning hours. - Daytime sector (09-14 MLT): - The MLat positions of the auroral electrojets, both WE and EE, correlate with the activity indices ASYM/H AsyH, AL, and IndN.
+The auroral electrojets shift toward lower latitudes with increasing activity.
+For ASYM/H AsyH ~220 nT the EE shifts to MLAT ~57°. - MLat(EE) collocates 3.8° equatorward of MLat(WE) according to the ASYM/H AsyH index and 1.9° according to the IndN coupling function.